Charles and Diana: Unhappily Ever After

-Charles and Diana: Unhappily Ever After is a dramatic television movie of 1992 telling the real-life story of the failed marriage of Charles, Prince of Wales, and his first wife, Diana, Princess of Wales.
+Charles and Diana: Unhappily Ever After is a 1992 American made-for-television biographical drama film telling the real-life story of the failed marriage of Charles, Prince of Wales, and his first wife, Diana, Princess of Wales.

 Directed by John Power and released in December 1992, the film stars Catherine Oxenberg as Diana, Roger Rees as Charles, and Jane How as Camilla Parker Bowles.

 The film was released on DVD in November 2004.
 One issue of it was retitled Charles & Diana: A Palace Divided.

 Background and production

-The film followed on the heels of revelations published in May 1992 in Andrew Morton's book Diana: Her True Story.
+The film followed the fallout of revelations about the Prince and Princess of Wales's deteriorating relationship published in May 1992 in Andrew Morton's book Diana: Her True Story.
 The executive producers were Frank Konigsberg and Larry Sanitsky, who had previously worked together on Surviving: A Family in Crisis (1985) and Act of Vengeance (1986).
 They went on to produce Oldest Living Confederate Widow Tells All (1994) and Titanic (1996) together.

 Oxenberg, who played Diana, is a daughter of Princess Elizabeth of Yugoslavia and a third cousin of Charles.
 She had played the part of Diana once before, in The Royal Romance of Charles and Diana (1982).

 Oxenberg commented on playing Diana again:

 "Diana's life has changed so much since her marriage it was like playing another person.
 There's so much more information about her now.
 The character I played the first time was quite one-dimensional, the fantasy of a young girl falling in love with a prince.
 There was no emotional or psychological drama or struggle or anything.
 It was what it was.
 This new film has a lot of levels, dimensions and textures.
 It's more human."

-Gladys Crosbie was also repeating her part, having played Queen Elizabeth The Queen Mother in Britannia Hospital (1982), and was considered to be a "dead ringer" for Her Majesty.
+Gladys Crosbie reprised the role of Queen Elizabeth the Queen Mother from Britannia Hospital (1982), and was considered to be a "dead ringer" for her.

-ABC's first airing of the film on US television was on 13 December 1992, and was well-timed, coming four days after British prime minister John Major had announced in the House of Commons the "amicable separation" of Charles and Diana.
+ABC's first airing of the film on American television was on 13 December 1992, and was well-timed, coming four days after British prime minister John Major had announced in the House of Commons the "amicable separation" of Charles and Diana.